nitishsaDire/pruningDNN/README.md

 For Baseline: 1,Tried with different activation fucntions in filters.
 2, Tried bigger filters than (3,3), also tried average pooling.

+For Pruning: 1, Used more than 5 epochs (10 and 15) per training after pruning.

 4, Analysis of results.